Rizzy1857/Styx/ROADMAP.md

 ### Phase 2.1 (Complete)

-- ✅ ML model accuracy 89% on zombie detection
+- ✅ ML model demonstrates the feasibility of telemetry-driven risk scoring.
 - ✅ Anomaly detection 3 methods with <2% false positive rate
 - ✅ 6 new analytics endpoints
 - ✅ Analytics dashboard with 6 sections